roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

     Expected output:

     ```
-    ALIYUN_COM_GPU_MEM_CONTAINER=3    # specifies the amount of memory that can be allocated from a GPU to the containers.
+    ALIYUN_COM_GPU_MEM_CONTAINER=3    # The amount of GPU memory that can be used by the containers.
 In this example, 3 GiB is specified.
-    ALIYUN_COM_GPU_MEM_DEV=15      # the total memory of the GPU.
+    ALIYUN_COM_GPU_MEM_DEV=15      # The total memory of the GPU.
     ...
     ```

 4. After you run the `nvidia-smi` command, compare the results returned from pod cgpu-test-no-isolation-0 and pod cgpu-test-0.

-    Pod cgpu-test-no-isolation-0 is returned with the total amount of GPU memory and pod cgpu-test-0 is returned with the amount of GPU memory for which you have applied.
+    The result of pod cgpu-test-no-isolation-0 shows the total amount of GPU memory and the result of pod cgpu-test-0 shows only the amount of GPU memory that you have requested.
 This indicates that you can use node pools to control cGPU for GPU sharing and memory isolation.